-A body of literature has demonstrated the importance of cognitive and noncognitive skills in the workforce.
-From a policy perspective, two major reports point to the importance of research in the area of workforce readiness:
+A body of literature has demonstrated the importance of cognitive and noncognitive skills on the job.
+From a policy perspective, two major reports point to the importance of research in the area of work place readiness:

 - Are They Really Ready to Work?, a 2006 survey and report, conducted by The Conference Board® and The Society for Human Resource Management®, that demonstrates the great value that businesses place on noncognitive skills